Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 For a big robust piece of beef like a smoked ribeye roast, go with something like hickory or pecan that will compliment the beef well.

-If you want to keep it simple and straightforward, choose a lighter smoking wood like oak, apple, or peach, although these lighter fruitwoods may not impart as much smokey flavor into the beef as they might with chicken or fish.
+If you want to keep it simple and straightforward, choose a lighter smoking wood like oak, apple, or peach, although these lighter fruitwoods may not impart as much smoky flavor into the beef as they might with chicken or fish.

-When in doubt, you can always mix and match your choices/
+When in doubt, you can always mix and match your choices.

 This seems to be the sweet spot where its low enough that the outside doesn't overcook but also high enough that the roast doesn't cook so long that it dries out.